BrentIO/FireFly/controller/support/ota_updates.md

 # Over-the-Air (OTA) Updates
 FireFly Controller supports OTA updates for both the firmware and SPIFFS (`www` partition).
 Data stored on the `config` partition is never updatable over OTA.

-> [!IMPORTANT]
-> When the device reboots, it will check for a newer version of firmware which may create an update loop.

 While the device is performing any type of OTA update, the [OLED display](/controller/support/OLED_screens/#ota-update) will indicate the percentage complete.
 Additionally, events will be written to the [Event Log](/controller/support/event_and_error_logs).

 ## OTA Update Service
-The OTA Update Service allows you to configure a webserver that will provide OTA updates to the device automatically.
-By default, the controller will check for OTA updates once per day and upon reboot.
+The OTA Update Service allows you to configure a webserver that will provide OTA updates to the device.
+By default, the controller will check for OTA updates once per day and 30 seconds after a reboot.
 Both http and https protocols are supported, provided a certificate for the website has been uploaded to the [certificates storage](/controller/support/certificate_management).

 The OTA Update Service configuration is stored in the [`config` partition](/controller/support/partitions) as a simple JSON file.
 It can be saved and deleted, but not updated.